Geek-Estate/horizon-landingpage/faq/index.md

 date: 2014-09-12
 author: Drew Meyers
 ---
+**Q: What is Horizon?**

+**A:** Horizon helps travelers find a place to stay in new places with people they already trust.

+**Q: What is a community?**

+**A:** A community is a trusted network of people, and source of potential hosts to stay with while traveling.
+Common communities include facebook friends, friends of friends, or groups which users are affiliated with such as a fraternity or university alumni association.

 **Q: What type of communities is Horizon for?**

 **A:** Any community in which members desire to connect in person.
 Examples include service organizations, religious organizations, professional trade associations, and alumni associations.
 The ideal community has a large geographic diversity of members.